sdplatt/m1cro/myreadme.md

 OR
 git reset --hard HEAD

+PUSH to remote branch
+git push origin new

 TIMES DATES
 * add setting for Translator (best as part of config) - timeZone or automatic adjustment to timezone or CET - No keep CET